THE YACHT

 The Sails

 Scorpio’s normal costume is made of 105 m2 of sail, comprised of a 135% Genoa on a Harken furling unit, a fully battened mainsail and a mizzen.
-These three sails were all replaced with new Rolly Tasker sails in December 2010.
+These three sails were all replaced with new Rolly Tasker sails in 2010-11.
 In addition we carry a Genoa #2, a working jib and a storm jib to reduce the fore triangle area.
 Our storm trysail can be raised on a separate track on the main mast.
 The mainsail has line reefing with a cringle and hook for 3 deep reefs, operated from the base of main mast.
-We also carry a mizzen stay sail, a windward reacher and a large IOR sized 138 m2 spinnaker in a dousing sock.
-The mainsail runs on Battcars on the mast and Dutchman lines assist dousing of it.
+We also carry a mizzen stay sail, a windward reacher and an IOR sized 138 m2 spinnaker in a dousing sock.
+The mainsail runs on Battcars on the mast and Dutchman lines assist in the dousing of it.

 The Rig

 General.
 The rig is specified by Sparkman & Stephens within ORC dimensions.
-The masts, spreaders and booms of anodized aluminum are manufactured by Nautor.
+The masts, spreaders and booms of anodized aluminium are manufactured by Nautor.

 The masts